W3ndige/rootnetsec.github.io/_posts/2018-10-12-picoctf-2018-super-safe-rsa.md

 category: PicoCTF 2018
 ---

-{% highlight text %}
 Dr. Xernon made the mistake of rolling his own crypto..
 Can you find the bug and decrypt the message?
-Connect with nc 2018shell2.picoctf.com 59208.
-{% endhighlight %}

 ### Solution